Omar-zoubi/reading-notes/Reading-notes201/reading12.md

 #### Each of these three functions takes the same parameters. x and y specify the position on the canvas (relative to the origin) of the top-left corner of the rectangle. width and height provide the rectangle's size.

 ### Drawing paths:
 #### Now let's look at paths.
 A path is a list of points, connected by segments of lines that can be of different shapes, curved or not, of different width and of different color.
-A path, or even a subpath, can be closed.
+A path, or even a sub path, can be closed.
 To make shapes using paths, we take some extra steps:
 #### 1.First, you create the path.
 #### 2.Then you use drawing commands to draw into the path.
 #### 3.Once the path has been created, you can stroke or fill the path to render it.